Last updated Wednesday 8 April, 10:52 GMT

 This is an automatic offer with no applications required.
 No penalties or interest for late payment will be charged in the deferral period.

-The Coronavirus Business Interruption Loan Scheme (CBILS) is now available to businesses.
+The Coronavirus Business Interruption Loan Scheme (CBILS) is available to businesses with turnover under £45 million and allows them to access government-backed loans of up to £5 million.

 Statutory Sick Pay relief package